mikosik/smooth-build/doc/tutorial.md

 ```

 Each struct value can be automatically converted to value of its first field.
-This comes handy when we use arguments auto-assignment discussed
+This happens when we invoke a function passing argument of some struct type
-below in paragraph about functions.
+for parameter that has type equal to type of struct's first field.

 Most common struct is predefined `File` struct.
 It is defined as: